wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    zone1.example.com, and validation would still be performed on example.com, .com, and the root (".").
-In another example, a Negative Trust Anchor for example.com would affect only names within example.com, and validation would still be performed on .com, and the root (".")
+In another example, a Negative Trust Anchor for example.com would affect only names within